 Collectively, hospice care aims to help people transition from treatment to a stage where they can live as fully as possible until their passing.
 This often means spending less time at the doctor's office and more time meeting personal goals and being with friends or family.
+In some cases, hospice care can even help an individual live longer by making them more comfortable.
+Given the importance of hospice in the spectrum of cancer care, Maine Cancer Foundation has invested heavily in hospice volunteer organizations across Maine to increase access to this critical service in underserved communities.
+The non-medical support to hospice patients and their families provided by Hospice Volunteer organizations is a critical complement to medical hospice care and enriches a patient's experience at end of life.
+Hospice Volunteer organizations coordinate this type of non-medical care that can include such services as caregiver respite, end of life preparations, grocery shopping, pet care, transportation to care, and so much more.

-In some cases, hospice care can Maine Cancer Foundation has awarded 12 hospice general operations grants totaling \$108,819.
+Maine Cancer Foundation has awarded 12 hospice general operations grants totaling \$108,819.